SadPoty/RPG-Maker-Script-For-User/README.md

 ## Overview

 This collection of scripts aims to provide a range of useful tools and enhancements for RPG Maker users.
-From cheat codes to quality-of-life improvements, we've got you covered.
+From cheat codes to quality-of-life improvements.

 ## Download